 Are you tired of dealing with breakers tripping in your home?
 Don’t worry!
 Here at Cathey Electric we deal with circuit breakers tripping on a daily basis, and we know exactly what to do.
 Follow along and find out the five biggest things that cause trips.

 Ever wondered exactly what’s going on when your breaker trips?
-Breakers are designed to monitor a specific circuit or set of circuits in your home, and essentially, they regulate the current flowing into these circuits.
+Breakers are designed to monitor a specific circuit or set of circuits in your home, and essentially, they regulate the current flowing into these circuits and prevent electrical fires.

 When an overload or short-circuit occurs the current exceeds its capacity and the breaker trips, cutting off electricity flow to that area of the home.
 This is why when a breaker trips you usually lose power to a section of your home all at once.

 There are lots of things that can cause this issue, but these five are the ones our electricians deal with most often:

 Excessive appliance use